NexusLove/redpoint/README.md

 Join us on the matrix [here](https://matrix.to/#/!mgpMhaBWHrPHIuRdRC:matrix.org?via=matrix.org)!

 Or, join our [Discord](https://dsc.gg/unwelcome)!

-## Installation
-Each link is a different-programming-language version of redpoint; click one for instructions on how to install it!
-- [redpoint-cpp](https://github.com/13-05/redpoint/tree/redpoint-cpp#building-from-source) ***branch maintained by me, original one with windows executable**
-- [redpoint-js](https://github.com/13-05/redpoint/tree/redpoint-js#use) ***branch maintained by [L](https://github.com/L5050), has many features and is done well**
-- [redpoint-rs_EXPERIMENTAL](https://github.com/13-05/redpoint/tree/redpoint-rs_EXPERIMENTAL#building-from-source) ***branch maintained by me and has many issues, but will soon be main branch for redpoint**

 ## The Future
 I'll add as many features as I can to this thing, so stay tuned!